 Rev Timothy Murere Njoya: Church Vs State

 The well-schooled Timothy Njoya is a retired Clergy of Presbyterian Church of East Africa and an unwavering defender of Human rights in Kenya.
 He was the foremost Clergy in Kenya to challenge the autocratic tendencies of Daniel Arap Moi government.
-This came at a cost as he was detained and brutally beaten by government hirelings for his in the full glare of local and international media that won him admiration in a country where the president was law.
+This came at a cost as he was detained and brutally beaten by government hirelings in the full glare of local and international media that won him admiration in a country where the president was law.
 The Retired Minister advocated for non-violence when protesting the excesses of the government.
 He has been awarded several prestigious awards that include Father John Anthony Kaiser Human Rights Award of the Law Society of Kenya, John Humphrey Freedom Award of the International Centre for Human Rights and Democratic Development (2000), and the E.H.
 Johnson Award.

 Prof Wangari Maathai: Environmental and Political Activist

 The first African woman to receive a noble peace prize was battle hardened and fought for the clamor of multi-party politics in Kenya.
-The good Professor gave the then dictatorial regime of retired President Moi government sleepless night.
+The good Professor gave the then dictatorial regime of retired President Moi government sleepless nights.
 She teamed with other like-minded activists to protest against the construction of a huge skyscraper in Uhuru Park to act as KANU headquarters.
 The resilient activists rallied Kenyans and the international community leading the government to shelve the idea.
 During the protest that followed she was given a beating by the dreaded General Service Unit that left her unconscious.
 Through her Green Belt Movement over 30 million trees were planted across Africa.
 She Nobel Laurette died at the age of 71 due to ovarian cancer.